-Mr Donald Williams formed ADB Williams Trust and before he passed away in 1983 he gifted his Otope, Dannevirke, Pukemiro Station to the Trust. one of the objects of the Trust was the promotion of training and education in farming.
+Mr Donald Williams formed the ADB Williams Trust and before he passed away in 1983 he gifted his Otope, Dannevirke, Pukemiro Station to the Trust.
+One of the objects of the Trust was the promotion of training and education in farming.

 In 1985 three students from Dannevirke High School were the first beneficiaries of the Trust.
-Each was granted a full university fees bursary for each of three years to help them in their studies.
-The Trust continued to grant various tertiary bursaries until 2018.
+Each was granted a full University fee bursary for each of the three years to help them throughout their studies.
+The Trust continued to grant various tertiary

 Students from Taratahi Agricultural Institute in Masterton were taught on farm during 2014 – 2017.

 In 2018 the Pukemiro Cadetship Scheme was established and the Trust welcomed the first three cadets to their 2 year course.
-In 2019 the second tranche of Cadets joined them
+In 2019 the second intake of Cadets joined them.

 To help young men and women develop their careers in agriculture and encourage them along that path.